Siyabulela Xuza: Recognition

-In 2017 Xusa was presented with the Order of Mapungubwe in Silver by President Jacob Zuma.
+In 2017 Xuza was presented with the Order of Mapungubwe in Silver by President Jacob Zuma.
 The description of the award reads: "For his excellent contribution to scientific innovation at an early stage, proving to himself and others that through determination and hard work one can achieve new career heights.
 His brilliance has attracted great international minds to his work."

-Xusa featured in 21 Icons a film series that traces SA’s history and vision for the future.
+Xuza featured in 21 Icons a film series that traces SA’s history and vision for the future.

-In 2013, as part of her presentation at the SciBono Discovery Centre in Johannesburg, Michelle Obama spoke about Xusa's early life.
+In 2013, as part of her presentation at the SciBono Discovery Centre in Johannesburg, Michelle Obama spoke about Xuza's early life.

 Asteroid 23182 Siyaxuza, discovered by astronomers with the Lincoln Near-Earth Asteroid Research on 23 July 2000 was named 23182 Siyaxuza after him.
 The official naming citation was published by the Minor Planet Center on 28 August 2007 (M.P.C.
 60502).
 It is an X-type asteroid from the main-belt's background population.
 It measures approximately 2.5 kilometers in diameter.
 This honour was bestowed on Xuza in recognition of his innovation in rocket fuels.